greendino2000/Robot-Arm/README.md

 ## FAQ

-**Q:** Why are their such complicated notes for the parts list?

-**A:** I have found that parts lists for open-source electronics projects tend to be confusing with what parts to order.

----

 **Q:** I'm having a hard time building this for myself.
 Can I reach out for help?

 **A:** For sure!
 Send me an email and I'll be happy to guide you through building and operating your new robot arm.